Bobby van Jaarsveld: Music

 In November 2006, Theuns Jordaan Productions offered Van Jaarsveld a recording contract.
 His first album, 'n Duisend Ure, was released later that year and album sales reached gold status.
 His second album, Net Vir Jou, was released in 2009 by Coleske Artists.
 Van Jaarsveld wrote and composed each of the tracks on the album.
 Album sales reached platinum status within eight weeks, and have since reached double platinum status with sales of 83,000 units.
 Songs from the album include Spieëltjie and Net Vir Jou.

 In January 2010, Van Jaarsveld was awarded the Viewers' Favourite Artist award for 2001 on DKNT, a local music program on DStv.
 That same year, "Spieëltjie", a song from his second album, won Best Afrikaans Song at both the Huisgenot Tempo and Vonk Awards.
 He went on to release two more albums, "Wat Geld Nie Kan Koop Nie" and "Maak 'n Wens" in 2012 and 2014, respectively.

+In February 2016, his single "Middernag Serenade" peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart of the top-selling Afrikaans singles in South Africa.
+In the same year, his single "HOLY" topped the South African iTunes chart.
+In 2018, he released a new single, "Die Land", with Steve Hofmeyr, Bok van Blerk, Jay, and Rohan du Toit.
+The song peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart.
+In December 2019, his single "Ek weet al kanal", a duet with Demi Lee Moore, topped the Maroela Media Afrikaanse Top-20 chart.
+In October 2020, his single "Sprokie", a duet with Early B, peaked at number 11 on the Maroela Media Afrikaanse Top-20 chart.
+In August 2023, his single "Toe, nou en altyd", also peaked at number 11 on the Maroela Media Afrikaanse Top-20 chart.

+In March 2024, he released the single "Verlore seun", which peaked at number 7 on the Maroela Media Afrikaanse Top-20 chart.
+In August of the same year, he released the single "Lief My Weer Lewendig".
+The song peaked at number 14 on the Maroela Media Afrikaanse Top-20 chart.
+In August, he also performed the national anthem of South Africa in Perth in Australia before kickoff of the test match between the Australia national rugby union team and South Africa national rugby union team.

+In December 2024, he released a new single, "Niks Soos Liefde Nie" (Nothing Like Love), which reflects on the end of his marriage.
+The song debuted at number 18 on the Maroela Media Afrikaanse Top-20 chart.

+In April 2025, his single "Wat Dit Ook Al Vat" peaked at number 6 on the Maroela Media Afrikaanse Top-20 chart.
+Later that month, he had a second hit on the chart, with "Shut up en soen my", a duet with Irene-Louise Van Wyk, peaking at number 2.